lvalnegri/references-setup_rstudio_shiny_servers/install_linux_physical_machine.md

 #### Adding user(s)

  - Open the terminal and login as root: `mysql -u root -p`
- - Create the user: `CREATE USER 'myuser'@'localhost' IDENTIFIED BY 'mypass';`
+ - Create the user:
+    - `CREATE USER 'username'@'localhost' IDENTIFIED BY 'pwd';`
  - Grant privileges:
-   - all privileges: `GRANT ALL ON *.* TO 'myuser'@'localhost';`
+   - all privileges: `GRANT ALL ON *.* TO 'username'@'localhost';`
    - admin privileges:
    - common user:
  - Update the server: `FLUSH PRIVILEGES;`
- - However, for a remote user to connect even with the correct privileges, the previous commands have to be repeated with the correct IP instead of localhost, inserting '%' everywhere as a  Shortly, to let a user connect from anywhere the correct commands are the following:
+ - However, for a remote user to connect even with the correct privileges, the previous commands have to be repeated with the correct IP address instead of localhost, or insert '%' meaning *everywhere*.
+Shortly, to let a user connect from anywhere the correct commands are the following:
 ```
-CREATE USER 'myuser'@'%' IDENTIFIED BY 'mypass';
+CREATE USER 'username'@'%' IDENTIFIED BY 'pwd';
-GRANT ALL ON *.* TO 'myuser'@'%';
+GRANT ALL ON *.* TO 'username'@'%';
 ```

 #### Configure and tweaking the server